run-ai/genv/_sources/remote/installation.rst.txt

 Per-User Installation (recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Every user should install Genv :ref:`from source <Install in Terminal From Source>` in his or her home directory (i.e. :code:`$HOME/genv`) on all remote hosts.
+Every user should install Genv core :ref:`from source <Install Core From Source>` in his or her home directory (i.e. :code:`$HOME/genv`) on all remote hosts.

 This is the recommended way to install Genv on remote hosts for a few reasons: